HCL-TECH-SOFTWARE/domino-cert-manager/docs/index.md

 # Domino Certificate Manager (CertMgr)

-HCL Domino 12 introduced a new server task and Domino domain wide database **certstore.nsf**, which replaces the old KYR file approach inherited from IBM.
+HCL Domino 12 introduced a new server task and Domino domain wide database **certstore.nsf**, which replaces the old **kyrfile.kyr** approach inherited from IBM.
 The new CertMgr dramatically simplifies certificate operations and allows you to perform all certificate operations directly from a modern UI.
 All CertMgr operations are centrally managed on your designated CertMgr server and are replicated to all servers in your domain.